 Creative Storage Solutions for Prepping Gear

 With four of us living in such a small space, I’ve gotten good at finding creative storage solutions for all of our stuff.
 Below I’ll go over some solutions I’ve used.

-*Before you use any of these solutions for disaster preparedness gear though, please consider how will you access supplies during a disaster?
+*Before you use any of these solutions for disaster preparedness gear, please consider how you will access supplies during a disaster?

 Put Bed On Risers

 There are cool risers you can get for your bed’s legs.
 Yes, this does mean it can feel like you are climbing onto your bed each night – but it will get you a LOT more storage space.

 Note that you don’t necessarily have to put your prepping supplies under the bed.
 But, if you put other things under the bed (like seasonal clothes), then you can free up space in closets for prepper supplies.